elixir-lang/elixir/README.md

 # Learning Elixir

-This is a basic introduction into Elixir basic objects and object model.
+This is a basic introduction into Elixir.
 Some sections have a paragraph called "To be implemented", they represent parts of Elixir that was not implemented yet and that are under discussion.

 This introduction borrowed its guidelines from [Learn You Some Erlang](http://learnyousomeerlang.com/), a great resource to learn Erlang which will be referenced several times during this introduction.